AcademySoftwareFoundation/OpenTimelineIO/docs/data-model/otio-core.md

 * a copy of `self.media_reference.available_range` if `self.media_reference` is not `null` and `self.media_reference.available_range` is not `null`; or
 * a new `TimeRange`, otherwise.

+_EDITOR'S NOTE_: A zero-duration `TimeRange` is returned if the actual `available_range` of the underlying media is unknown.

 #### media_reference

 This property references the media associated with the object.